abundiko/abundiko/README.md

 Here are a few notable projects I have worked on:

 1. Reeda: A web application that offers free eBooks.
-Built with PHP, HTML, CSS, Javascript and Bootstrap.
+Built with PHP, HTML, CSS, Javascript, and Bootstrap.

-2. OneSync: A mobile and desktop app that syncs the file system of two devices and enables sharing of files, clipboard and drag and drop of files.
+2. OneSync: A mobile and desktop app that syncs the file system of two devices and enables sharing of files, clipboard sharing, and drag-and-drop of files.
 Built with Flutter and Dart.

-3. diko-mini-framework: A mini framework like bootstrap that provides easy to use, pre written css classes for easy styling.
+3. [diko-mini-framework](github.com/abundiko/api): A mini framework like bootstrap that provides easy to use, pre written css classes for easy styling.

+4. [Sheerah Vision Eye Clinic](https://abundiko.github.io/sheerah-vision/): A website built for Sheerah vision eye clinic for easy customer contact and accessibility

 <!--
 ## Contributions